Homogenization of the Richards equation in porous media: Multiscale modelling of water transport in vegetated soil: Appendix: Admissible functions for water content and hydraulic conductivity

 The function for soil water content~$\theta_S$ can be defined in accordance with the formulation of~\cite{van1980closed} and extended for positive values of soil water pressure head

-Here the residual and saturated soil water contents are~$\theta_{S,\text{res}}$ and~$\theta_{S,\text{sat}}~(\text{L}^3\text{L}^{-3})$ respectively, and constants~$\alpha~(\text{L}^{-1})$,~$n>1$ and~$m=1-1/n$ are shape parameters, where we have different sets of there parameters for bulk soil and rhizosphere.
+The function $\theta_S$ has different parameter values for bulk soil and the rhizosphere.
 Water content~$\theta_P$ for root tissue can be defined using the models in~\citep{janott2011one,bittner2012functional} and extending for positive root tissue pressure heads in a similar way as~\eqref{standard_soil_water_content_expression}: